Industrial Robots 101: What They Are and How They Work

 These parts feature joints and electric motors to control their movement, providing flexibility and precision.

-End-effectors come in various types, depending on the application, with some robots having multiple end-effectors that can be swapped as needed depending on the task at hand.
+End effectors come in various types, depending on the application.
+Some robots have multiple end effectors that can be swapped depending on the task at hand.

 They provide vital information about the robot's surroundings, allowing it to make real-time decisions.
 Today, the most common types are vision systems and microphones, which act as the robot's eyes and ears.

-The drive system is what powers the robot's movements – the force and motion needed to move the robot's parts
+The drive system powers the robot's movements — the force and motion needed to move the robot's parts.

-There are three main types of drive systems: hydraulic, electric, and pneumatic.
-The choice between these drive systems depends on the specific needs of the robot and the tasks it's designed for.
+There are three main types of drive systems: Hydraulic, electric, and pneumatic.
+The choice between these drive systems depends on the robot's specific needs and the tasks it's designed for.

 Standard Bots routine editor